intracom-telecom-sdn/multinet/README.md

 adopted a _master-worker model_ for centralized control.

-The __master__ process acts as the Multinet front-end that accepts REST requests from the end user.
+The __master__ process acts as the Multinet front-end that accepts REST requests from the client machine.
 At the same time, it orchestrates the pool of workers.
 On a user request, the master creates a separate command for each local topology which it dispatches simultaneously to the workers.
 Each __worker__ process controls a local Mininet topology.
 It accepts commands